World Environment Day: 2014

-The Theme of the 2014 WED was International Year of Small Islands Developing States (SIDS).
-By choosing this Theme the UN General Assembly aimed to highlight the development Challenges and successes of the SIDS.
-In 2014, the World Environment Day focused on global warming and its impact on ocean levels.
-The Slogan of the WED 2014 is "Raise your voice not the sea level", as Barbados hosted the global celebrations of the 42nd edition of the World Environment Day.
+The Theme of the 2014 WED was the International Year of Small Island Developing States (SIDS).
+By choosing this theme, the UN General Assembly aimed to highlight the development Challenges and successes of the SIDS.
+In 2014, World Environment Day focused on global warming and its impact on ocean levels.
+The slogan of the WED 2014 is "Raise your voice not the sea level", as Barbados hosted the global celebrations of the 42nd edition of the World Environment Day.
 The UN Environment Programme named actor Ian Somerhalder as the official Goodwill ambassador of the WED 2014.

 2015

-The Slogan of the 2015 edition of the World Environment Day was "Seven Billion Dreams.
+The slogan of the 2015 edition of World Environment Day was "Seven Billion Dreams.
 One Planet.
 Consume with Care".
-The slogan was picked through a voting process on social media.
+The slogan was chosen through a social media voting process.
 In Saudi Arabia, 15 women recycled 2000 plastic bags to crochet a mural in support of the WED 2015.
-In India, Narendra Modi planted a Kadamb sapling to celebrate the World Environment Day and raise awareness for Environment.
+In India, Narendra Modi planted a Kadamb sapling to celebrate the World Environment Day and raise awareness for the environment.
 Italy is the host country of the 43rd edition of the WED.
 The celebrations took place as part of Milan Expo around the theme: Feeding the Planet – Energy for Life.

 2016

 The 2016 WED was organized under the theme "Go wild for life".
-This edition of the WED aimed to reduce and prevent the illegal trade in wildlife.
+This edition of the WED aimed to reduce and prevent the illegal wildlife trade.
 Angola was chosen as the host country of the 2016 WED during the COP21 in Paris.